-The extent audit activities are applicable depending on the scope and complexity of the specific audit and intended use of the audit conclusions.
+The extent of audit activities is applicable depending on the scope and complexity of the specific audit and the intended use of the audit conclusions.
 The planning and conducting of audit activities involve the following process flow or life cycle:

 Initiating The Audit

 Those assigned the responsibility for managing the audit program should appoint the audit team leader for the specific audit.
 Where a joint audit is conducted, the agreement should be reached between the audit organizations, before the audit commences on the specific responsibilities of each organization, particularly with regard to the authority of the team leader appointed for the audit.
 The leader has responsibility for planning, conducting, and reporting the audit, following these rules and guidelines.
 The leader is briefed on the objectives and scope of the audit and is then required to specify the resources necessary to carry out the audit, in terms of staff days, and the number of auditors required, including any with special technical expertise.
 This latter point about technical expertise merits some discussion.
 There are some schools of thought that say that an auditor does not need technical knowledge of the area they have to audit.
 The auditor needs knowledge of quality management systems and the Standard.
 This is, of course, partly true.
 However, auditors will be required to use all applicable senses during an audit.
 Familiarity with the kinds of processes going on around the audit will allow auditors to determine conformity, or otherwise, quicker and with probably less doubt, than if they have little experience of that particular process.
 With a lack of knowledge or experience, it will take auditors longer to reach the same decision based on the same evidence that it would take an experienced auditor.
 The team leader may be chosen on the basis of a particular experience or it may be decided to include a member in the team who has particular expertise.